SwitchSamael/Brix-Pedidos/useCases.md

 - Request permission to server to change table

--- Insert Columns with the new price, amount control and profit
+-- Insert Columns with the new price, quantity control and profit

 Insert Selected items in a new table for have sure of what items will be inserted in the document